Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Experimentation

 \subsubsection{Effect of the GE2E-MM Loss:}

 The impact of the GE2E-MM loss was analyzed by studying the encoded audio-visual representations of speaker utterances from identical networks that differed only on the objective function they were trained on (GE2E-MM or Triplet \cite{Schroff2015}).
-Intraclass pairwise Euclidean distances was measured between all combinations in the set of utterance encodings obtained from the same speaker.
-Similarly, interclass pairwise distances was measured as the Euclidean distance between the reference speaker's encoded utterance \textit{centroid} with that of the utterance centroid for every other speaker in the set.
+Intraclass pairwise Euclidean distance was measured between all combinations in the set of utterance encodings obtained from the same speaker.
+Similarly, interclass pairwise distance was measured as the Euclidean distance between the reference speaker's encoded utterance \textit{centroid} with that of the utterance centroid for every other speaker in the set.

 The intraclass and interclass sample distributions for the triplet loss and GE2E-MM loss models are shown in Figure \ref{ablation_distribution}.
 Results show significant reduction in the overlap between intraclass and interclass distributions on the GE2E-MM loss trained network, implying more compact person representations.
-To validate this further, we employ the Silhouette coefficient \cite{Rousseeuw1987}, Calinski-Harabasz score \cite{Calinski1974}, and the Davies-Bouldin score \cite{Davies1979} on the entire test set.
-The measured result is shown in Table \ref{cluster_table}.
-For all three metrics, the values measured by the GE2E-MM loss trained model show improvement against the triplet loss trained model.
+To validate this further, we employ the Silhouette coefficient \cite{Rousseeuw1987}, Calinski-Harabasz score \cite{Calinski1974}, and the Davies-Bouldin score \cite{Davies1979} on the test set.
+As shown in Table \ref{cluster_table}, the GE2E-MM loss show improved cluster quality for all three metrics.